The Trouble with Teeth

 Many of Washington’s siblings died even younger than Lawrence, including his sister Mildred who was three and half-sister Jane who lived about 12 years.
 During the 18th century, men of Washington’s class lived on average to their late forties or early fifties whereas women were at much greater risk due to pregnancy and often did not live as long.1

-To try to prevent an early death, Washington exercised, ate and drank moderately, attempted to get enough sleep, and avoided tobacco.2 Even with these healthy habits, Washington was afflicted with a number of serious illness, but he did live to be 67.
+To try to prevent an early death, Washington exercised, ate and drank moderately, attempted to get enough sleep, and avoided tobacco.2 Even with these healthy habits, Washington was afflicted with a number of serious illnesses, but he did live to be 67.

 Medicine during the 18th century was significantly different from today.
 Germs, infections, diseases, and the importance of sanitation were not understood, which often meant that only symptoms were treated.
 Injuries or illness that would seem minor today could easily result in death.
 As the primary caregiver, women were usually knowledgeable in some 18th-century medicine from creating rubs and herbal remedies to delivering babies.3 There were also a number of common treatments often performed without doctors, including bloodletting, purging, blistering, and sweating.4